bryango/cheznix/README.md

 - use nix at the user level, as much as possible
 - fall back to pacman, AUR or whatever for system / graphical / incompatible packages

-Some limitations of nix packages:
+Some limitations of nix packages in non-NixOS:
 - gui apps are often faulty: lack of graphics, theming, audio, input method...
 - apps that rely on system bin / lib may have troubles